ProofHub/api_v3/sections/categories.md

 }
 ```

-`200 OK` will be returned along with the JSON of the category ([Get category](#get-category)) if the record is updated. `403 Forbidden` will be returned in case of invalid access.
+`200 OK` will be returned along with the JSON of the category ([Get Category](#get-category)) if the record is updated. `403 Forbidden` will be returned in case of invalid access.

-Delete category
+Delete Category
 ----------------

 * `DELETE v3/categories/65707070` will delete the category specified.